Everything we know about the Delphi murders and arrest of Richard Allen

 Delphi community hopes for closure

-More than five years on from the murders, news that an arrest has finally been made has raised hopes among the Delphi community that there can finally be closure in the case.
+More than five years on from the murders, news of an arrest has finally been made has raised hopes among the Delphi community that there can finally be closure in the case.

 Local store owner Laura Greene said that the community has never been the same after the murders.